Welcome to our shrubs database where we list 99 different types of plants. Each listing includes photographs and key growing information.

 You can view our shrub galleries to gain some inspiration and design ideas.
 You can also use our garden design software to help you plan the perfect garden for your home.

-Indoors, outdoors or in a planter on the porch, your garden will come to life and with shrubs, give you years of aesthetic enjoyment.
+Indoors, outdoors or in a planter on the porch, your garden will come to life and give you years of aesthetic enjoyment.

 Be sure to also check out our entire garden directory where you’ll find a lot more plant and flower entries as well.